RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 `Perfect`, now we have all the building blocks ready to use the cache.
 Lets start using our cache.

-First we need to make sure we will inject our cache in our service like this in `com.redhat.cloudnative.service.ShoppingCartServiceImpl`
+Next we need to make sure we will inject our cache in our service.
+Open `com.redhat.cloudnative.service.ShoppingCartServiceImpl` and add this at the `// TODO Inject RemoteCache` marker:

 ~~~java
     @Inject